LUIGI MARINO

 Voices: Karen Chung, Reina Lam, Chiara Tomarelli

-The starting material of the piece is three female voices reading the hymn.
-The female voice has been chosen to subvert the customary use of the male voice in the Catholic mass.
-The selection of the readers, the reading instructions given, and the recording settings aim to generate a material whose variety follows not only from the different timbral qualities of the voices, but also from a principle of varying degrees of error.
-A first reading features an Italian who knows the Latin pronunciation (1).
-After familiarizing herself with the text, an American with no prior knowledge of Latin performs a second reading which is marked by her faulty pronunciation.
-A Chinese reader performs a third reading with no prior knowledge neither of Latin nor of the text; all interruptions to the flow of this reading and the pronunciation errors contribute to its character.
-Moreover, this voice is recorded over a low bandwidth internet connection Rome-Shanghai and the sound is thus subject to the imperfections of the transmission.
+The starting material of the piece consists of three female voices reading the hymn.
+The female voice has been chosen to subvert the customary use of the male voice in the Catholic Mass.
+The selection of the readers, the reading instructions given, and the recording settings aim to generate material whose variety arises not only from the different timbral qualities of the voices, but also from a principle of varying degrees of error.